alephpi/Texo/README.md

-syntex is a minimal latex OCR package
+texo is a minimal latex OCR package